 6. Pick from a Plethora of Oregon Summer Festivals

 Music and theater lovers, gardeners, epicureans, even Scandinavians can find a festival that fits their interests and ideas of fun.
-The Oregon Shakespeare Festival mentioned above is one of the longest running in the United States.
+The Oregon Shakespeare Festival mentioned above is one of the longest-running in the United States.
 Also nationally recognized, the Portland Jazz Festival runs 10 days in February and features the world’s best jazz musicians.
-Not to forget the descendants of the Norse, the Midsummer Scandanavian Festival in Astoria Oregon celebrates with traditional dancing, food, folklore, music and a Viking feast!
-Pick your favorite Oregon festivals here!
+Not to forget the descendants of the Norse, the Midsummer Scandinavian Festival in Astoria Oregon celebrates with traditional dancing, food, folklore, music, and a Viking feast!
+Find your favorite Oregon event or festival and start planning!

-American Mobile has lots of opportunities for traveling nurses in Oregon.
-Your tour of the United States isn’t complete without a trip to “Pacific Wonderland.”
+American Mobile has plenty of travel nursing jobs in Oregon.
+Your tour of the United States isn’t complete without a trip to “Pacific Wonderland.” favorite

 © 2016.
 AMN Healthcare, Inc. All Rights Reserved.